ABOUT THE SCHOOL

 This session introduces spiritual direction/spiritual companioning, how it differs from and relates to other kinds of helping relationships, and what gifts it calls out of us.
 Participants will be introduced to a variety of approaches to spiritual direction and invited to explore these in practice sessions.

-This session focuses on the core practice of discernment in spiritual direction, inviting students to explore their own spiritual journeys and prayer practices as the foundations of a spiritual life.
+Supporting the Development of a Spiritual Life: This session focuses on the core practice of discernment in spiritual direction, inviting students to explore their own spiritual journeys and their practices of prayer as the foundations of a spiritual life.

 This session explores various theories of human personality and their possible uses in spiritual direction.
 We will look at the Enneagram, the Myers Briggs Type Inventory and the Pearson-Marr Type Indicator.
 We will also review the importance of a peer group and supervision.